vijayalaxmi168/vijayalaxmi168/README.md

 ### 🛡️ SecureExam Portal
 [github.com/vijayalaxmi168/secureexam-portal](https://github.com/vijayalaxmi168/secureexam-portal)

-A full-stack proctored online examination system with JWT-based authentication and role-based access control for STUDENT and ADMIN roles.
-Includes real-time anti-cheat violation tracking via browser visibility detection, automatic exam termination after three violations enforced at the backend service layer, and DTO-based answer security ensuring correct answers never leave the server.
+A full-stack online examination portal built with Java 21 and Spring Boot 3.4, where security is enforced at every layer.
+Students take timed exams under real-time proctoring — correct answers are protected using DTO projection so they never appear in any API response.
+Tab switches are detected in the browser, recorded in a dedicated audit table, and after 3 violations the exam is automatically force-terminated at the Spring service layer — not just JavaScript.
+Scoring happens entirely server-side by comparing submitted answers against database values, making score manipulation impossible from the client.

-**Stack:** Java 21 · Spring Boot 3.4 · Spring Security 6 · JWT · MySQL · Hibernate · React 19 · Swagger UI
+**Stack:** Java 21 · Spring Boot 3.4 · Spring Security 6 · JWT · Refresh Token Rotation · Spring Data JPA · MySQL · React 19 · Axios · Swagger UI

 ---